 Our production process is bound to change as we grow and learn more, but one thing will stay the same: that is, our commitment to knowing every part of our supply chain and being mindful about needless waste.

 We work with Sun Tropics, “a family-owned company committed to transforming global childhood favorites and authentic street food into shareable everyday beverage and snacks.”
 Their Calamansi comes directly from a network of family farms in the Southern Luzon island of the Philippines, where tree-ripened calamansi is hand picked.

 Like everything we do, we designed Zuzu with food in mind.
 So, while you can absolutely drink it as a standalone spritz or cocktail, we kept the flavors bright and not too sweet so it tastes great alongside food, too.

-Soon!
-We’ll start expanding into other locations in 2021.
-In the meantime, if you live in a community of folks that would especially love Zuzu, we’d love to hear from you!
-Give us a shout at email@example.com and let us know..
+Well, you can ship Zuzu right to your door by ordering it here.
+In the meantime, if you live in a community of folks that would especially love Zuzu on their store shelves, we’d love to hear from you!
+Give us a shout at firstname.lastname@example.org and let us know..

 When we said that we wanted to create a transparent ready-to-drink premium beverage, we meant it.
 Literally.
 We believe deeply that it’s important to know what you’re putting into your body, that’s why we want you to be able to see what Zuzu actually looks like.